 The Trust has a long-standing interest in the relationship between the media, civil society and democracy.
 Through our recent work on Better Journalism, the Trust has identified the need to explore how to support more accessible, pluralistic and diverse local news for citizens and communities.

-As part of Neighbourhood News, the Trust is making £10,000 available to five Carnegie Partner organisations during 2013-14.
-This funding is enabling each Partner to deliver a local news project in a clearly defined geographic area.
+As part of Neighbourhood News, the Trust made£10,000 available to five Carnegie Partner organisations during 2013-14.
+This funding enabled each Partner to deliver a local news project in a clearly defined geographic area.
 An introduction to the project and a competition overview can be found in the Neighbourhood News Leaflet.

 Our Carnegie Partners

 The external Advisory Group met to select the five Carnegie Partners.

 The Group reached a consensus that that the Trust should support Brixton Media Ltd, Cybermoor Ltd, Local News South Wales Ltd, WHALE Arts and YourThurrock.com, based on the Trust's primary and balancing selection criteria.

 for the final Neighbourhood News Evaluation Report for the Carnegie UK Trust by Talk About Local.
 Our policy summary draws on key findings from Neighbourhood News and sets out a new agenda for the future of local news in the UK.
 The policy summary

 provides 11 recommendations for how government, regulators, funders and other local news providers can support community-led local news.

 The interim evaluation report can be found here